 Inventions and Copyrights

 Intellectual property and proprietary information and processes can make or break a company.
-This type of documentation needs to be maintained in perpetuity to ensure that your company’s confidential information is protected.
+You need to maintain this type of documentation in perpetuity to ensure you protect your company’s confidential information.

 - Patents